octopusBD/apiEmbraer4-sem/README.md

 <ul>
       <li>Develop the functionality to generate a statistical visualization;</li>
       <li>
-            Development of the administrator interface with the following functionalities: Create, modify and remove clients from the database.
+            Develop the editing interface with the following functionality: Insert, modify and remove new items from the database presented to clients.
       </li>
 </ul>